Informal Conflict Strategies

 • Ask the right questions

-• Better conversations are the key part of building a better organizational culture.
+• Improving interactions are the key part of building a better organizational culture

-• Use specific language such as “difficult” or “concerned”, “important”
+• Employ precise language like “difficult” or “concerned”, “important”

-• End with a clear review of the next steps and expectations
+• Conclude with a clear outline of next steps and expectations

-• End positively regardless of the issue---"it takes a long time to build bridges with people and only minutes to destroy them!!!"
+• Remember, "it takes a long time to build bridges with people and only minutes to destroy them!!!"

 (Adapted from the Center for Creative Leadership, 5 steps for tackling Difficult Conversations)